Hard-Boiled Eggs (Tender Whites, Fully Set Yolks)

 You bring the water to a full boil, then immediately remove the pan from heat and let the eggs sit, covered, for exactly 10 minutes.
 That steady, controlled heat cooks the yolks through without overcooking them.

 The ice bath that follows is just as important.
-It stops the cooking instantly, preserving the texture and preventing that gray-green ring from forming around the yolk.
+It stops cooking instantly, preserving texture and preventing the gray-green ring from forming around the yolk.

 Simple steps.
 Reliable results.